Selfridge’s London—Part One | Selfridge’s London—Part Two

 Twelve Stories and Fireproof.

-The exact size of the new cannot be given.
+The exact size of the new building cannot be given.
 It wlll be twelve stories high and fireproof.

 A large amount of the space In the buildings which Schlesinger & Mayer occupy at present is owned by several proprietors.
 In State street the firm has a frontage of 180 feet, but a lease entered into last year with E. Nelson Blake for the property at 145 State street the house will control, for fifteen years from May 1, 1900, thirty feet additional, giving a total frontage In State street of 210 feet.